rasleen298/Comparing-Cosmetics/README.md

 Cosmetics.csv is the dataset provided in my repo, you can preprocess it according to your needs and just run the Jupyter Notebook.

-If any issues, write to me under the Isdues section.
+If any issues, write to me under the Issues section.